Zondax/cosmos-sdk/crypto/docs/adr.md

 * Similar efforts have been undertaken in the past concerning runtime modules.
 * Existing signing types outside of the crypto module may pose challenges to backward compatibility while striving for a clean interface.
 * Security implications must be considered during the module's redesign.

-### Glossary

-1. **Interface**: In the context of this document, "interface" refers to Go's interface concept.

-2. **Module**: In this document, "module" refers to a Go module.
-The proposed ADR focuses on the Crypto module V2, which suggests the introduction of a new version of the Crypto module with updated features and improvements.

-3. **Package**: In the context of Go, a "package" refers to a unit of code organization.
-Each proposed architectural unit will be organized into packages for better reutilization and extension.

 ### Objectives